frovedis/frovedis/doc/manual/python/linalg/scalapack.md

     node = 0, local_num_row = 3, local_num_col = 3, type = 2, descriptor = 1 1 3 3 3 3 0 0 3 3 3
     val = 0.0403044 -0.397406 0.916757 0.176105 -0.900315 -0.39802 -0.983546 -0.177488 -0.0336986

+**Note:- 'dtype' for the wrapper function and FrovedisBlockcyclicMatrix instance must be same during computation.
+Otherwise, it will raise an excpetion.**

 __Return Value__
 1. **If 'a' is a python input such as numpy matrix and dtype = np.float32**:
      - It returns a tuple **(u, s, vt, stat)** where,